 The Norinska Tower close to the Metkovic-Opuzen road was build by the Turks around the beginning of the 16th. century.
 The tower was where the River Norin met the River Neretva.
 The purpose was to keep the Venetians away from the valley and to have a stronghold where the Turkish possessions in Bosnia Herzegovina could be defended from.
 The Turks did not quite succeed.
 Already in 1685 the Turks had to give in to a Venetian army supported by local people and leave the tower.

 But with the towers strategic importance the Turks wanted it back.
 And they got it.
 Several times in fact.
 During the next centuries the Venetians and the Turks succeeded one another in being masters in the tower.
 This rivalry came to an end when Austrian (Habsburg) troops kicked both of them out.

 Under Austrian rule the river altered its course and the tower lost its strategic importance and was abandoned.

 The travel agents Atlas and Narona Tours and the Hotel Villa Neretva organize photo safaris in the delta in July and August.
-The guests travel in original Neretva boats through the swamps of the delta and the journey ends up at Villa Neretva at a rich table of specialities from the river and with good wines.
+The guests travel in original Neretva boats through the swamps of the delta and the journey ends up at Villa Neretva at a rich table of specialties from the river and with good wines.

 Croatia holiday home sightseeing and activities from Medjugorje, Mostar and Sarajevo to Dubrovnik, Peljesac and Bosnia-Herzegoviva.